junan8733/RamjiButton/README.md

 # RamjiButton
-A library for detecting and responding to individual and two-button combination inputs.
+An arduino library for detecting and responding to individual and two-button combination inputs.